Heinrich Campendonk: Life

 He was a member of the Der Blaue Reiter group from 1911 to 1912.

-When the Nazi regime came to power in 1933, he was among the many modernists condemned as degenerate artists, and prohibited from exhibiting.
+In the 1930s, Campendonk taught at the Kunstakademie Düsseldorf.
+In particular, Wilhelm Teuwen was his student there and also an assistant helping Campendonk with production of stained glass.
+When the Nazi regime came to power in 1933, he was among the many modernists condemned as degenerate artists, and prohibited from exhibiting, as well as fired from the Academy.
 He moved to the Netherlands, where he spent the rest of his life working at the Rijksakademie in Amsterdam, first teaching Decorative Art, printmaking and stained-glass, then as the Academy Director.
 He died as a naturalized Dutchman on 9 May 1957 in Amsterdam.